 23. 26 percent of The Netherlands is below sea level and 29 percent of the country is threatened by river floods.

 24. The first submarine was made by a Dutchmen.
 Cornelis Drebbel made a vessel that moved under water and tested in on the Thames river between 1620 and 1624.

-25. Many carrots are orange because Dutch farmers grew them in this colour as a support for the stadholder Willem van Oranje.
+25. Many carrots are orange because Dutch farmers grew them in this colour as a support for the stadtholder Willem van Oranje.
 Or are they?
 Check out my Youtube video about orange carrots here!

 26. Almost 80 percent of all flower bulbs in the world come from The Netherlands.
 Most of them are tulips.

-27. While The Netherlands is known for tulip fields, tulips actually originate from Turkey and were brought to The Netherlands by Carolus Clusius who created the hortus for the university of Leiden in the 17th century.
+27. While The Netherlands is known for tulip fields, tulips actually originate from Central Asia and were brought from Turkey to The Netherlands by Carolus Clusius who worked for the university of Leiden in the 17th century.